kormax/apple-home-key/README.md

  <img src="./assets/HOME.KEY.FAST.DEMO.webp" alt="![Home Key reading logs]" width=250px>
 </p>

 Yes, it is what you think it is.
-Follow [@kupa22](https://github.com/kupa22/apple-homekey) to be one of the first ones to find out how in coming weeks.
+Follow [@kupa22](https://github.com/kupa22/apple-homekey) to be one of the first ones to find out how in the coming weeks.
 <br>